 1985(17th of Kislev, 5746): Ninety-four year old Israeli artist Joseph Zaritsky passed away.
 A native of the Ukraine, he studied art in Kiev before making Aliyah in 1923.
 He moved to Jerusalem in 1929 and finally settled Tzova, a kibbutz near Israel’s capital city.

-1988(21st of Kislev, 5749): Amiram Nir, who “was said to have been in Mexico on avocado business” “boarded a one-engine Cessna on a flight from Uruapan to Mexico” which ended “when the plane went down in the mountains” killing Nir.
+1988(21st of Kislev, 5749): Amiram Nir, who “was said to have been in Mexico on avocado business” “boarded a one-engine Cessna on a flight from Uruapan to Mexico” which ended “when the plan went down in the mountains” killing Nir.

 1988(21st of Kislev, 5749): Seventy-four year old Kathleen Annie Pannonica de Koenigswarter (née Rothschild) the daughter of Charles Rothschild, a patron of Jazz and bebop passed a way today.